 Neuromarketing for Small Business

-This week, I started working on a master’s degree in neuroscience.
+I’m working on a master’s degree in neuroscience from King’s College London, one of the best brain science institutions in the world.
 I have no plans to slow down my business; quite the opposite, in fact.
-Getting a neuroscience degree is actually all about my business.
+Going to grad school for neuroscience is actually all about my business.
 Many people may not have heard of neuromarketing, but we’ve almost certainly seen it in action.

 Neuromarketing is the commercial application of a discipline called consumer neuroscience which studies activity in the brain to learn how and why we make certain decisions and choices.
 Neuromarketing helps businesses use that information to sell.